lcalisto/workshop-postgis-raster/README.md

 **New custom implementation of TPI**

-Current POSTGIS implementation of TPI using *ST_TPI*, only allows to compute TPI with one neighborhood cell.
+Current PostGIS implementation of TPI using *ST_TPI*, only allows to compute TPI with one neighborhood cell.
 A new implementation of TPI allowing the user to specify neighborhood cells (inner annnulus and outter annulus), using map algebra, can be found here: [https://github.com/lcalisto/postgis_customTPI](https://github.com/lcalisto/postgis_customTPI)

 ----------